TheRoboticsClub/gsoc2021-Suhas_Gopal/docs/_posts/2021-07-12-coding-period-week-7.md

 I also moved all the new code to an orphan branch, named 'VisualCircuit3' under the main repo [VisualCircuit](https://github.com/JdeRobot/VisualCircuit)

-All future developments will be done againts this branch in the main repo.
+All future developments will be done against this branch in the main repo.

 Pull request:
 [https://github.com/JdeRobot/VisualCircuit/pull/84](https://github.com/JdeRobot/VisualCircuit/pull/84)